 We have organized answers to frequently asked questions by topic to better serve you.
 Click on the tabs to see the questions and answers we've compiled.
 If you can't find what you are looking for here or elsewhere on our site, we welcome your questions.
 Please contact us using the information provided in the right hand column or use our online form on our Contact Us page.

 Unused Baseline dining funds carry forward each semester.
 These funds become Baseline Plus Funds and are then usable at both dining and non-dining locations.

 Yes!
-In the cafeterias the guests' charge will be based on their Baseline Plan participation or non-participation.
-The guest must possess and present a valid Stout OneCard in order to verify plan participation.
-If the guest is not a plan holder their charges will be at the special guest price in the cafeteria.
+In the cafeterias the guest's charge will be based on their Baseline Plan participation or non-participation.
+Your guest must possess and present a valid Stout OneCard in order to verify plan participation.
+If your guest is not a plan holder, their charge will be at the special guest price in the cafeteria.

 No. These funds are intended to be used on-campus and are not available for withdrawal while a student is actively enrolled or a faculty/staff member is employed.

 Is a student is no longer enrolled, or faculty/staff member is no longer employed at UW-Stout, cardholders can no longer deposit into the account, only expend the remaining funds.
 All funds remain active in the card holder's account until there has been no activity for a 6-month period.
 After six months, any remaining funds are subject to a monthly service fee.
 Cardholders may also request to close the account.
 Status with the university will be confirmed prior to processing the account closure request and issuing a refund.
 Refund requests must be made by completing the Account Closure Form online or submitting a completed Account Closure Form to the Campus Card Office.
 Any remaining fee, will be processed according to the card holder's current preference selection.